constantitus/nvim/README.md

 ![screenshot](screenshots/1.png)

 ## About
 My neovim config.
-Mostly stuff I've learned/stolen from other nvim users.
+Mostly stuff I've learned/stolen from other people's configs.
 I'm doing my best to learn vim and use it as my main text editor and IDE.

 ## Installing: